decretist/Dissertation/Chapter2/chapter2.markdown

 Publishers, 2004).
 For an English translation, see Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, 132–58.

+[17] "*Magister Gratianus, in hoc opere antonomasice dictus Magister, loco proœmii talem suo præmisit libro titulum: Concordia discordantium canonum, in quo materiam et intentionem breviter exponit.*" Terence P.
-[17] "Master Gratian, antonomastically called in this work 'the Master,' **in place of an introduction** prefaced his book with the following title, *Concord of discordant canons*, by which he precisely sets forth subject matter and intention.
-Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, 201. **Add quote in Latin.
-As noted above (Chapter 1), the title comes from a gloss, not from Gratian.**
+McLaughlin, ed., *The Summa Parisiensis on the Decretum Gratiani* (Toronto: Pontifical Institute of Mediaeval Studies, 1952), 1.
+"Master Gratian, antonomastically called in this work 'the Master,' in place of an introduction prefaced his book with the following title, *Concord of discordant canons*, by which he precisely sets forth subject matter and intention."
+Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, 201.
+As noted above (Chapter 1), the title comes from a gloss, not from Gratian.

 [18] 81,008 words or 19.1%.